Opticians work in the eye care segment of health care. Find out more about job duties, salaries, and career outlook in this guide.

 An ophthalmologist is a medical doctor specializing in vision care.
 A person in this position can do everything an optometrist can do.
 Still, they are also licensed to practice medicine and perform surgical operations, whereas an optician and an optometrist are not doctors of medicine.

-Those states that require a license will typically expect opticians to take a written or a practical exam, or they may grant a license on completion of an official certification program.
-As this varies, it is best to do some research to find out whether a license is needed in your area.
+Those states that require an optician license will often expect opticians to take a written or a practical exam, or they may grant a license on completion of an official certification program.
+As this varies, it is best to do some research to find out whether licensure is a requirement in your area.

-An optician certificate allows you to enter a career as an optician and typically takes a year to complete.
+An optician certificate allows you to enter a career as an optician and usually takes a year to complete.
 Numerous certifications are offered through community colleges, vocational institutes, technical schools, and online.
-You will take classes designed to train you in all of the skills you need as an entry-level optician, such as:
+You will take classes designed to train you in the skills you need as an entry-level optician, such as:

 Ocular pathology